bernie-skipole/indipyclient/docs/source/usage/propertyvectors.rst

 The snapshot will have the same common attributes and methods as the vector, apart from the snapshot method, and the device attribute.
 It will also have the extra methods:

 **dictdump()**
-    Returns a dictionary of this vector
+    Returns a dictionary of this vector, with datetime objects converted to strings.

 **dump(fp, indent=None, separators=None)**
     Serialize the snapshot as a JSON formatted stream to fp, a file-like object.